seguri/securing-apis/README.md

+# Securing APIs from Web Application Attacks

-# Solving SQL Injection Vulnerabilities in Java
+## Solving SQL Injection Vulnerabilities in Java

 Run the service: